No Responsibility Disclaimer

 - Protects in terms of third-party links

 Crucial information: It is imperative to note that these disclaimers doesn’t mean that you are allowed to become negligent and provide wrong and faulty information just to sell your product.
 It might harm the customer in many ways.
-You have to be responsible for the actions you take, especially if they are at fault by intention.
+You have to be responsible for your actions, especially if they are at fault by intention.

 Who will use a No-responsibility disclaimer?

-Anyone who sales, from small shopkeeper to high tech merchants, from bloggers to online marketers and from companies to warehouses.
+Anyone who sells, from small shopkeepers to high-tech merchants, from bloggers to online marketers, and from companies to warehouses.
 Anyone who provides a product to use owns the responsibility.
-He will need a disclaimer to meet legal touches.
+He will need a disclaimer to meet the legal requirements.

 Even if your product is the best in town, it is better for you to just keep a No-responsibility disclaimer in your bucket.
 It is simply a safety sign against legalities in case of any uncertain event.